Resources of Opera Music Lessons

 2. Blob Opera, a Google Experiment

 The site is also available as an app on iOS and Android as well.
-The one particular section which is most useful for opera music lessons is the Blob Opera.
+The one section which is most useful for opera music lessons is the Blob Opera.
 It can be found in the Play section of the site which contains many interactive games and simulations for art appreciation.

 Once you launch the experiment, a blob will appear and it is usually the lowest sounding singer which is the bass singer.
 Use your mouse to drag the blob up and down to change pitch.
 More blobs will appear (tenor, alto and soprano) to form a SATB quartet.